abieee2003/documentation/content/applications/inventory_and_mrp/manufacturing/advanced_configuration/using_work_centers.rst

 .. important::
    Work centers only appear if the :guilabel:`Work Orders` setting is enabled.
-To do so, navigate to :menuselection:`Manufacturing --> Configuration --> Settings`, then enable the :guilabel:`Work Orders` checkbox.
+To do so, navigate to :menuselection:`Manufacturing app --> Configuration --> Settings`, then tick the :guilabel:`Work Orders` checkbox.

 Work orders can be managed in the :guilabel:`Manufacturing` app by